streamlit-badge-bot/a3-randomly-generated-by-hand/writeup.md

 ## Project Goals

 To pose compelling questions and create effective visualizations, we thought it would be helpful to identify a target audience first.
-Our target audience is the product team at Yelp, and they are interested in knowing **“what are some new opportunities to personalize a diner’s experience while researching restaurants?”** The following questions are then used to help guide the product team to explore different areas where they may introduce new features:
+Our target audience is the product team at Yelp, and they would be interested in questions like, **“what are some new opportunities to personalize a diner’s experience while researching restaurants?”** The following questions are  used to guide the product team to explore different factors that may influence a diner’s restaurant research journey.

+Goal: Find potential data points to highlight for restaurant researchers  navigating dining in a new city:
+- What type of cuisines are we likely to find in this city?
 - On average, when do diners check in to restaurants across different cities?

-- What type of cuisines are we likely to find in this city?
+Goal: Understand the influence of review reactions, ratings, and Yelp influencers on restaurant researchers.
-- How effective are the reviews of top Yelpers for diners  researching restaurants?
+- How impactful are the reviews of top Yelpers for diners researching restaurants?
 - Is there a relationship between adjectives reviewers use ( funny, cool, useful, etc.) and the star ratings they give to a restaurant?

 ## Design